112311/trainer-control/README.md

 **No subscriptions, no accounts, no heavy 3D graphics.** Just you, your bike, and total control over the resistance.

+> [!NOTE]
+> This app is for **controlling** your trainer's resistance only.
+It does **not** record or save your workout.
+You should connect your trainer and power meter to a bike computer (Garmin, Wahoo, etc.) or another app simultaneously to record your activity.

 ## 🚀 Features

   * **Live Dashboard:** Real-time display of **Power (Watts)**, **Cadence (RPM)**, and **Speed (KPH)**.